-However, beyond the pre-dive jitters you might get, there is a more insidious type of stress that can snow ball into full-blown panic if not recognized early.
+However, beyond the pre-dive jitters you might get, there is a more insidious type of stress that can snowball into a full-blown panic attack if not recognized early.
 Perhaps you’ve overexerted yourself, had a bit of a scare or you have that nagging feeling that something isn’t right.
 That doubt might begin to creep into your mind and your breathing will begin to get faster, maybe to the point where it is getting out of control.
 The faster and harder you breathe may make it feel like you cannot get enough air through your regulator.
 Fear sets in and you will start to think about swimming for the surface to catch your breath.

 This is that moment you need to rely on your training and experience and start calming down or, soon, you’ll be looking at the surface more and more often.
 Longing to be at the surface with your mask off and regulator out of your mouth gulping glorious air!

 It’s only a short matter of time before you’ll panic and bolt straight to the surface forgetting critical things like not to hold your breath, not venting your BCD, missing your safety stop or not having the time to send up an SMB so you don’t get run over by a boat.

 (In the military, we called this symptomatic escalation of stress “Surface Escape Syndrome”.)

 This is obviously extremely dangerous but it can be avoided.